ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ## Actions

-An `actions` assertion is an array of [ManifestAssertion](manifest-ref#manifestassertion) objects that provides information on edits and other actions that have been performed on an asset.
+Actions provide information about creation, edits, and other actions on an asset.
+In the manifest, an `actions` assertion is an array of [ManifestAssertion](manifest-ref#manifestassertion) objects.
 For example:

 ```json
 ...